RakshithaGkm/RakshithaGkm/README.md

 - Created dashboards using Pivot Tables and charts
 - Identified trends and improved reporting

+### 🔹 Python Data Analysis
+- Performed data cleaning and analysis using Pandas and NumPy
+- Extracted insights from structured datasets
 ---

 ## 📫 Connect with me